 Recent Recordings of Sibelius's Symphony No. 1

-A record is released, & then another, until suddenly there is an overwhelming number of them.
-In this kaleidoscopic procession the fortunes of composers & their works wax & wane as the years go by.
+A record is released, and then another, until suddenly there is an overwhelming number of them.
+In this kaleidoscopic procession the fortunes of composers and their works wax and wane as the years go by.
 There must be some sorts of dynamic processes at work.
 Maybe there are expansion-saturation cycles in the market for each work or composer.
 Maybe release schedules follow the roaming zeitgeist.
 Maybe I am just looking at Poisson clumps.
 For whatever reason, it seems that, in our present time, we hear reverberating the Symphony No. 1 in E Minor of Jean Sibelius.
 A bunch of recordings of this symphony have been released in just the last couple of years; what follows is a survey of five of them.

 Santtu-Matias Rouvali with the Gothenburg Symphony Orchestra, 2019 #